Herro leads balanced Heat effort in 122-108 rout of Pacers

-The lopsided lead allowed the Heat to rest their starters in the fourth quarter.
+“That’s how this team is built,” Spoelstra said.
+“That’s how our best player (Butler) is wired.
+It’s fun basketball to be a part of if everybody can embrace it, that it could be multiple guys, different guys on different nights and it doesn’t necessarily have to be one guy with a high usage rate.
+Jimmy really facilitates this kind of attitude and it permeates throughout the team.”

-Bam Adebayo and Derrick Jones each scored 18 points, Goran Dragic added 15, Kendrick Nunn 15 and Jimmy Butler pitched in 14 for Miami.
+The Pacers were led by forward Domantas Sabonis, with 27 points and 14 rebounds for his 30th double-double of the season.

-The Pacers (23-15) had only one consistent scorer, forward Domantas Sabonis, who finished with 27 points and 14 rebounds for his 30th double-double of the season.
+“Just collectively as a unit, they controlled this game from the start,” Pacers coach Nate McMillan said.

 OLADIPO TARGETS JAN.
 29 RETURN